salilab/PMI_analysis/README.md

 AT.read_stat_files()
 ```

-In this step we also automatically determine the quilibration time for each restraint and nuisance particle.
+In this step we also automatically determine the equilibration time for each restraint and nuisance particles.
 Only models after equilibration are considered for further analysis.

 Reference for equilibration detection: